geektoto/card-miniprogram/README.md

 You can add more stub files to the `-Astubs` parameter as needed.

 ## What Ciphers are approved
-The list of approved ciphers can be found as annotatio
+The list of approved ciphers can be found as annotations in the `stubs` folder.
+The stub files are only an example.
+Strengthen or weaken the white-list according to the policy or